LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 Game goes like: play no more.

-Find the abyss, play it all;
+Find the abyss, see it all;

 where you really do comefrom,